TonyRipa/PlaceValue/README.md

 The PlaceValue data-type is particularly well-suited to problems associated with sets of measure zero.

-In fact, in measure.html we demonstrate that Bayes' Theorem continues to hold even in cases which are classically indeterminant forms (i.e. expressions which classically reduce to the form 0/0 or 0*∞).
+In fact, in measure.html we demonstrate that Bayes' Theorem continues to hold even in cases which are classically indeterminate forms (i.e. expressions which classically reduce to the form 0/0 or 0*∞).

 measure.html demonstrates an application of PlaceValue and possible resolution of the Borel-Kolmogorov Paradox.
 Using PlaceValue, the conditional probability of being on a point on either a longitudinal or latitudinal great circle is .τ<sup>-1</sup> (where τ=2π).

 PlaceValue Mechanics
 ----------------------